defano/wyldcard/README.md

 `compound`      | Given two arguments; an interest rate, and a number of periods, `compound` returns the value of one unit of principal invested at the given interest rate compounded over the given number of periods.
 Equivalent to `(1 + rate) ^ periods`.
 For example, to calculate how much a $1000 initial investment will be worth assuming a 3% annual rate of return compounded annually and invested over 6 years, `1000 * compound(.03, 6)` yields approximately `1194.05`.
 `cos`           | Returns the trigonometric cosine of the given argument, represented in radians.
 `date`<br>`short date` | Returns the current date in _dd/mm/yy_ format.
 For example `put the date` yields `07/04/16`.
+`diskSpace`     | Returns the number of free bytes on the filesystem containing HyperTalk Java, or any specified filesystem.
+For example, `the diskSpace` or `the diskSpace of "/Volumes/Macintosh HD"`.
+Accepts the path of any disk, folder or file.
 `exp`           | Returns the value of _e_ raised to the power of the given argument.
 `exp1`          | Returns the value of _1-e_ raised to the number of the given argument.
 `exp2`          | Returns the value of _2_ raised to the given argument; for example `the exp2 of 3` is equivalent to `2^3`.